 This easy egg salad uses just a handful of ingredients and can be made in advance – so there’s no rushing around before work!
 If you’re like me and not content with just a sandwich, I love pairing this simple egg salad recipe with something crunchy, like my parmeasan crisps or beetroot chips.
 Or, you can add it a more of a meal (that’s still easy to carry around with you) with some sugar snap peas, crispy fried squash or, my favorite, air fryer zucchini fries.

 The beauty of an egg salad sandwich is that it can be paired with almost everything thanks to its complimentary flavors, and you can tailor it to your personal tastes.
-And if you get tired of it, you could switch it up with this deli turkey sandwich or this tuna salad sandwich.
+And if you get tired of it, you could switch it up with this deli turkey sandwich, this tuna salad sandwich, or this chicken salad sandwich.

 Is Egg Salad Healthy?